lucapette/deloominator/docs/to-do.md

   env vars the app understands.
 It's good to have it that way so we can validate the input at startup better.
 We can use the Usage function for envconfing (it's pretty nice!)
-- We need to rename Loaders to DataSources.
-The naming is off.
 - testutil.InitApp has a strange signature.
 Look for improvements there.
 - `// Format() does not work both ways yet` this comment makes it clear we need to find a better way of handling the differences between databases DSNs